camunda/blog.camunda.org/content/post/2017/03/adding-custom-elements-to-bpmn-properties-panel.md

 },
 setControlValue :true
 ```
-*Note : result of the ajax call is something similar to the json above*
+*Note : The result of the ajax call is something similar to the JSON above*

 I have used $ because of the import statement added above as :